Pinaki82/crust/README.md

 [Image from Wikipedia.]

 `scanf()` reads user input from the `stdin`. `scanf()` needs to store the input somewhere in the memory.
 As a coder, it is your duty to instruct `scanf()` to bind that  input value to a variable.
 It's not magic.
 Computers don't understand variable names.
 Every variable has a definite memory address (memory registers) where the program stores the value related to that variable.
 Variables are names.
 They need a room to live in.
 The picture above shows an image of a Pigeonhole where every pigeon lives in a designated room (hole).
 Imagine a name for each pigeon.
 Imagine an address number for each hole, too.
 A variable is like a pigeon that lives in a box/hole that has an address.
-Each memory cell/register in your PC's memory can house only one pigeon (variable).
+Each memory cell/register in your PC's memory can house only one pigeon (variable) at a time.

 The fun part is that every pigeon (variable) in your computer can behave like a [Matryoshka doll](https://en.wikipedia.org/wiki/Matryoshka_doll).